 Note: This is a guest post by Sowjanya Kodiganti.
-The author’s views are entirely her own and may not reflect the views of CodeItBro.
+The author’s views are entirely her own and may not reflect the opinions of CodeItBro.

 Python is one of the great programming languages for beginners and Experts.
-Used for web scraping, scripting, automation, data analysis, web development, and data table creation.
+You can use Python for web scraping, scripting, automation, data analysis, web development, and table creation.
 Guido Van Rossum, the inventor of Python, wanted to deepen the cuts to make Python easier to read and use.

 Python can easily communicate over the Internet.
 It can quickly send and receive online searches and collect information from databases.
-Language does not force anyone to return a type of value and function when defined or created.
+When defined or created, language does not force anyone to return a value and function.
 Python has grown exponentially in recent years, surpassing many other programming languages.

 Career Growth in Python

 Python has a wide range and also increases employability.
-Choosing this language will never be a bad decision as this language is the fastest-growing language.
-If you work in this language, you have a choice to work as a web developer, software programmer, game developer, data scientist, and AI researcher.
+Choosing this language will never be a wrong decision as this language is the fastest-growing language.
+If you work in this language, you can work as a web developer, software programmer, game developer, data scientist, and AI researcher.

-As a freelance Python developer, you may need to work on a variety of projects.
-Typical examples include setting up a trading bot that can be used to buy and sell cryptocurrencies, updating an existing 3D rendering pipeline, or discovering vulnerabilities in a cloud platform for better system performance.
+You may need to work on various projects as a freelance Python developer.
+Typical examples include setting up a trading bot that you can use to buy and sell cryptocurrencies, updating an existing 3D rendering pipeline, or discovering vulnerabilities in a cloud platform for better system performance.

 A detailed understanding of the project requirements and an accurate assessment of the effort required are essential to the project’s success.
-Those working in Python should also schedule a time for conference calls with project coordinators and project reviews.
+Those working in Python should also schedule conference calls with project coordinators and reviews.

 This ensures better communication and fewer mistakes.
 You may be looking for part-time career opportunities as a regular Python programmer, Python software developer, security architect, or senior researcher.

 Python has many career options.
-Huge growth, internship, and lucrative salary are just some of the known benefits.
-They can be part of a changing technological landscape and influence it in their own way.
-Add to this the magic of a data analysis lesson, and you will succeed!
+Some of the known benefits are massive growth, internship, and lucrative salary.
+They can be part of a changing technological landscape and influence it in their way.
+Add the magic of a data analysis lesson to this, and you will succeed!

-Do you want to have a good laugh before moving ahead in the blog post?
+Do you want a good laugh before moving ahead in the blog post?
 If yes, then do check out these hilarious Python memes.

 6 Reasons Why You Should Learn Python

 Python Career also offers many career opportunities.
-You can start as a programmer and then take on the role of a data scientist.
+You can start as a programmer and then take on the data scientist role.
 With a lot of Python experience and certification, you can also become a certified Python tutor or entrepreneur.
 However, the result remains the same.
 Run to bloom on a python.

-Let’s now explore 5 main reasons that will compel you to learn Python in 2021 and upskill your career.
+Let’s now explore five reasons that will compel you to learn Python in 2021 and upskill your career.

 Python is a good start for beginners.
-It is the easiest programming language thanks to its simplified syntax and easy to read programming structure.
+Thanks to its simplified syntax and easy-to-read programming structure, it is the most straightforward programming language.
 Python programs are easy to write and use faster than other programming languages.

 #2.
 Supported code

 Python code is easier to maintain and understand than other languages.
-A person who knows the basics of Python programming can easily understand the code.
-The code is easy to read and clean so that you can maintain it instantly.
+A person who knows Python programming basics can easily understand the code.
+The code is easy to read and clean to keep it instantly.

 #3.
 Platform and independent system